 Here is a selection of inventions that helped pave the way for how we live today:

-- Tarmac: John McAdam is usually credited with the creation of tarmac but in actual fact he only created the method of crushed stone road surfaces.
-He failed to make the stones stick and although this sufficed when the only vehicles travelling were horse drawn carts, it created quite a problem with punctured tyres after the invention of cars.
+- Tarmac: John McAdam is usually credited with the creation of tarmac but in actual fact, he only created the method of crushed stone road surfaces.
+He failed to make the stones stick and although this sufficed when the only vehicles traveling were horse-drawn carts, it created quite a problem with punctured tires after the invention of cars.
 It was Edgar Hooley, a surveyor for Nottinghamshire county who accidentally discovered tarmac when he came across a smooth stretch of road, created when a barrel of tar had fallen from a dray and burst open.
 Locals had poured waste slag over it to clear up the mess.
-By 1902 Hooley had patented the process of heating tar, adding slag to the mix and then breaking stones within the mixture to form a smooth road surface.
+By 1902 Hooley had patented the process of heating tar, adding slag to the mix, and then breaking stones within the mixture to form a smooth road surface.
 Having perfected the operation, Hooley began transforming road surfaces and Nottingham’s Radcliffe Road became the first tarmac road in the world.
-A five mile stretch was given the tarmac treatment and proved itself by being long-lasting, dust and mud free.
+A five-mile stretch was given the tarmac treatment and proved itself by being long-lasting, dust, and mud-free.

-- Cars: The first automobile was built in 1885 by Karl Benz who was a German engineer and became co-founder of the company that would eventually become Mercedes-Benz.
-It was a vehicle with three wheels powered by an one cylinder gasoline engine.
+- Cars: The first automobile was built in 1885 by Karl Benz who was a German engineer and became a co-founder of the company that would eventually become Mercedes-Benz.
+It was a vehicle with three wheels powered by a one-cylinder gasoline engine.
 There was a speed limit imposed of 4 miles per hour.
 Given the average human walking speed of 3.1 miles obviously driving was not the time saver it is today for quite some time.
 It was also quite a while before anyone other than the fabulously rich could afford to own a car.

 - Photographs: The 1830s saw the invention of photographs, they became popular fast and it only took a few years before the majority of towns had their own studio set up.
 Families would get together and dress in their best for a family portrait.
 The technology was not quite what it is today though and people had to stand still for quite some time to capture an image – this is why people generally are not smiling in old photographs – it was difficult to keep the pose for the necessary length of time.
 In 1840 William Henry Fox Talbot was responsible for patenting the process of creating a negative, allowing an image to be copied.

 - Electric trains: in 1879 a German named Werner Von Siemens invented the first electric train.
-He displayed it in Berlin at an international trade exhibition where it travelled around a specifically built track transporting 30 passengers at a time.
-It was exhibited for four months and carried a total of 90,000 people at a speed of 13 kilometres per hour.
+He displayed it in Berlin at an international trade exhibition where it traveled around a specifically built track transporting 30 passengers at a time.
+It was exhibited for four months and carried a total of 90,000 people at a speed of 13 kilometers per hour.
 They were mostly used as attractions until 1890 when the first electric train built for actual travel was installed in the London Underground when the use of steam power was prohibited.
-Soon electric trains became the more popular mode of transport and began replacing steam powered transport systems.
+Soon electric trains became the more popular mode of transport and began replacing steam-powered transport systems.

 Victorian Inventions Worksheets